microsoftgraph/microsoft-graph-docs/content/get-started/iOS.md

 # Call Microsoft Graph in an iOS App

-This article describes the tasks required to get an access token from the [v2 authentication endpoint](https://graph.microsoft.io/en-us/docs/authorization/converged_auth) and call the Microsoft Graph.
+This article describes the tasks required to get an access token from the [v2.0 authentication endpoint](https://graph.microsoft.io/en-us/docs/authorization/converged_auth) and call Microsoft Graph.
 It walks you through the code inside the [Office 365 Connect Sample for iOS (SDK)](https://github.com/microsoftgraph/ios-objectivec-connect-sample) to explain the main concepts that you have to implement in an app that uses Microsoft Graph.
-It describes how to access the Microsoft Graph by using the [Microsoft Graph SDK for iOS](https://github.com/microsoftgraph/msgraph-sdk-ios).
+It describes how to access Microsoft Graph by using the [Microsoft Graph SDK for iOS](https://github.com/microsoftgraph/msgraph-sdk-ios).

-You can download the version of the app that you'll create in this walkthrough from this GitHub repo:
+You can download the version of the app that you'll create from this GitHub repo:

 * [Office 365 Connect Sample for iOS Using the Microsoft Graph SDK](https://github.com/microsoftgraph/ios-objectivec-connect-sample)

-You can also download preconfigured copies of these samples from the [Microsoft Graph Quick Starts page](http://dev.office.com/getting-started/office365apis).

-This is the app you'll create.
+The following image shows the app you'll create.

 ![Connect sample walkthrough, shows connecting and sending a mail in the app](https://github.com/OfficeDev/microsoft-graph-docs/blob/ignite-walkthroughs/content/walkthroughs/consumer/images/iOSConnectWalkthrough.png)

 The workflow will be to connect/authenticate to Microsoft Graph, sign in with your work or personal account, and finally send a mail to a recipient.

+**Don't feel like building an app?** Use the [Microsoft Graph Quick Start](https://graph.microsoft.io/en-us/getting-started) to get up and running fast.

 ## Prerequisites

-To follow along with this walkthrough, you'll need:
+To get started, you'll need:

 * [Xcode](https://developer.apple.com/xcode/downloads/) from Apple
 * Installation of [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html) as a dependency manager